thatcherty/ML-Algo-Selection/README.md

 We should limit the task type to Classification.

+If we need additional data (or have time for additional data), we can import more from [OpenML](https://www.openml.org/search?type=data&status=active)

 # Approach
 2 possible paths:
  - Select 3 different machine learning algorithms to classify datasets into